HNStaggs/Research-Chat-RAG/README.md

 Content-Type: application/json
 {
     "type": "research",
-    "query": "What are the latest developments in cancer immunotherapy?"
+    "query": "What are the latest developments in preventing employee burnout?"
 }
 ```